 When asked how much is being paid to minor labour, she said, “the adult labour who help in sorting out leaves gets up to N500 (about $1.5) working for several hours daily, but I’m not sure of the amount paid to the children who are engaged in the work.”

 Replying to The New Diplomat‘s enquiry through a mail, the Area Head, Corporate Communication, BAT, Abimbola Okoya, while claiming the company was presently investigating the matter, said, “We are committed to positive contributions to the economy and running our operations in a responsible manner and strongly advocate against the use of child labour.

 “We are committed to ensuring adherence to the Tobacco Control Act and advocate against the use of child labour,” she added.

 How Tobacco Exacerbates Poverty

 Having worked on those farms herself as hired labour, Ms. Ogundina confesses that tobacco has failed to bring prosperity to her community, while begrudging her involvement in tobacco hard labour which she started at age 17.
-She added that despite the establishment of BATN foundation to help farmers as claimed by the company, tobacco’s business has not brought any meaningful development to the area and its people.
+She argued that the establishment of BATN foundation to help farmers as claimed by the company, tobacco’s business has not brought meaningful development to the area and its people.

 Also, tobacco usage which is synonymous to poverty is higher among people with primary education or at worst illiterates at a figure put at 17% by GATS Country Report 2013, with North West having the highest percentage of smoked tobacco users in the country at 92.2%.
 Over the years, the cost and social implications of managing tobacco-related ailments and deaths have thrown people out of jobs and led to redundancy, breeding widespread poverty among the populace.